-In addition to their reported safety advantages, roundabouts are growing in popularity because of their cost efficiency.
+In addition to their reported safety advantages, traffic circles are growing in popularity because of their cost efficiency.
 Without signaling equipment to install or maintain, a roundabout saves roughly $5,000 per year over a four-way stop.
 Signaling equipment also needs to be replaced every 10 years, while a roundabout has a 25-year service life.

 Types of Roundabout Traffic Accidents

 Although roundabouts are statistically a safer way to direct traffic over four-way stops, their safety benefits are only valid when drivers are using them correctly.
-Dangerous car accidents occur when drivers don't understand how to enter the roundabout or are traveling at unsafe speeds.
+Dangerous car accidents occur when drivers don't understand how to enter the traffic circle or are traveling at unsafe speeds.
 Drunk or distracted drivers can also cause collisions.

 - Entering collisions.
 One driver is already in the circle, and an oncoming vehicle fails to yield and hits the side of the car.

 - Central island collisions.
 When a driver is cut off by another motorist or encounters someone traveling in the wrong lane, he may be forced to swerve into the island to avoid a more serious direct collision between two vehicles.

 - Sideswipe collisions.
 When drivers misjudge the curve of the circle, they can end up veering into the wrong lane and hitting another car.

 - Rear-end collisions.
 Drivers who unexpectedly slow down in the middle of the circle can cause rear-end collisions.

 - Exiting collisions.
 A vehicle in the inner lane tries to exit and cuts in front of the adjacent car that is continuing around the circle.